evaera/Aurora/README.md

 Using Aurora can help you stay sane while managing complex game state when multiple parts of your game need to keep track of or change the same resource.

-Aurora is made for and requires [RoStrap](https://rostrap.github.io/), a light weight module management system.

 ## How it works

 A classic example of the problem that Aurora aims to solve is changing the player's walk speed.
 Let's say you have a heavy weapon that you want to have slow down the player when he equips it.
 That's easy enough, you just set the walk speed when the weapon is equipped, and set it back to default when the weapon is unequipped.